bran7230/C--AI/README.md

 - Fully leverage **Tensor Core acceleration** for matmul
 - Optimize Transformer scaling for large batches
 - Eventually rewrite in raw **C** as the final optimization challenge
-- Use this foundation for "Ada" — a self-learning, reasoning AI assistant
+- Use this foundation for "Syntari" — a self-learning, reasoning AI assistant

 ---